projectriff/riff/distro/docs/riff-distro_system_download.md

 ## riff-distro system download

-Download a riff system.
+Download a riff-distro system.

 ### Synopsis

-Download the kubernetes configuration files for a given riff manifest.
+Download the kubernetes configuration files for a given riff-distro manifest.

-Use the `--output` flag to specify the path of a directory to contain the resultant kubernetes configuration files and rewritten riff manifest.The riff manifest is rewritten to refer to the downloaded configuration files.
+Use the `--output` flag to specify the path of a directory to contain the resultant kubernetes configuration files and rewritten riff-distro manifest.The riff-distro manifest is rewritten to refer to the downloaded configuration files.

 ```